4-dimensional symplectic contractions: Notation and preliminaries

-\begin{definition} In the above situation we say that $X$ is a Mori Dream Space (MDS) over $Y$ if in addition \begin{enumerate} \item $\Nef(X/Y)$ is the affine hull of finitely many semi-ample line bundles: \item there is a finite collection of small $\Q$-factorial modifications (SQM) over $Y$, $f_i:X\ -\ra X_i$ such that $X_i \lra Y$ satisfies the above assumptions and $\Mov(X/Y)$ is the union of the strict transforms $f_i^*(\Nef(X_i))$ \end{enumerate} \end{definition}
+\begin{definition} In the above situation we say that $X$ is a Mori Dream Space (MDS) over $Y$ if in addition \begin{enumerate} \item the cone $\Nef(X/Y)$ is spanned by the classes of finitely many semi-ample line bundles: \item there is a finite collection of small $\Q$-factorial modifications (SQM) over $Y$, $f_i:X\ -\ra X_i$ such that $X_i \lra Y$ satisfies the above assumptions and $\Mov(X/Y)$ is the union of the strict transforms $(f_i)_*(\Nef(X_i/Y))$ \end{enumerate} \end{definition}